MohamedAbdulHameed/DFT/CIF-Tutorial/README.md

 51:bca    P m c m       -P 2c 2
 51:a-cb   P m a m       -P 2 2a
 ```
-- There are 6 possibilities to the 51 space group.
+- There are 6 possibilities to the 51st space group.
 To know which one to choose, look at the line: `_space_group.transform_Pp_abc a,b,c;0,0,0`.
-- The letter combiniation is `a,b,c` which is not one of the 6 possibilities because it is the default choice.
+- The letter combiniation is `a,b,c` which is not present in the 6 possibilities because it is the default choice.
 That is, `51` is equivalent to `51:abc`.
-- Thus the right space group symbol to choose is `-P 2a 2a`.
-Yo may put in in either single or double quotes in the CIF file.
+- Thus, the correct space group to choose is `-P 2a 2a`.
+Yo may use either single or double quotes in the CIF file.

-Congratulations, you have created a *working* CIF file without knowing much crystallography.
+Congratulations, you have created a *working* CIF file without knowing much about crystallography.